Mehdi Taremi: Inter Milan

 On 13 July 2024, Taremi signed a three-year contract with Italian champions Inter Milan, valid until 30 June 2027.
 Taremi thus became the first Iranian player as well as the second Asian player in Inter Milan's history, following Yūto Nagatomo.
 On 1 October, he scored his first goal and provided two assists in a 4–0 victory over Red Star Belgrade in the Champions League league phase.
 On 26 January 2025, he netted his first Serie A goal in a 4–0 away win over Lecce.

 On 6 May 2025, Taremi provided the decisive assist to Davide Frattesi in the 99th minute of extra time, securing Inter Milan's dramatic victory over Barcelona in the second leg of the Champions League semi-final.
 With this contribution, he became the second Iranian player in history to reach the Champions League final, following legendary striker Ali Daei in 1999.

 In July 2025, Botafogo presented a proposal for a two-and-a-half-year contract for Mehdi Taremi, then at Internazionale.
-The Iranian, however, refused the offer, to negotiate with Premier League clubs.
+Taremi refused the offer in order to negotiate with Premier League clubs.